 Long distance medical transportation for Ohio to anywhere in the country.
 We specialize in helping families transport loved ones across the United States or across the globe.
 We provide National and International Commercial Medical Escorts, National and International Air Ambulance Service and National Long Distance Ground Transportation

 Medical Transport Services provides high quality Long Distance Medical Transportation for Ohio.
 We provide transportation to all of the lower 48 states.
 Our minimum transport distance is 200 miles with no maximum distance.
 Medical Transport Services (MTS) is committed to providing high quality, comfortable, reliable and affordable long distance medical transport to its valued customers.
 Customer care and safety are our top two priorities.
-MTS will commit its resources to safe and environmentally sound operating practices that will result in providing our customers with the assurance of safe, comfortable and reliable long distance medical transport service and our employees with a safe work environment.
+MTS will commit its resources to safe and environmentally sound operating practices that will result in providing our customers with the assurance of safe, comfortable and reliable long distance medical escort service and our employees with a safe work environment.

 Transporting loved ones over a long distance can be very difficult for family members.
 Medical Transport Services helps to remove that burden by making all arrangements to transport your loved one.
 We start by listening to your wishes and desires.
 Then we work with the departing and receiving facilities to handle all of the details.
 We build the trip plan based on all of the requirements and assign the best crew available based on the patient and conditions of the transport.
 We communicate and coordinate with family members throughout the entire process.